sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 How it works
 ====

-- Each "field" is a basic query unit in SenseML, and the field `id` is used as the key in the key/value JSON output.
+- Each "field" is a basic query unit in Sensible, and the field `id` is used as the key in the key/value JSON output.
 For more information, see [Field](doc:field-query-object).

-- SenseML searches first for a text "anchor" because it's a computationally quick and inexpensive way to narrow down the location in the document where you want to extract data.
-Then, SenseML uses a "method" to expand out from the anchor and grab the data you want.
+- Sensible searches first for a text "anchor" because it's a computationally quick and inexpensive way to narrow down the location in the document where you want to extract data.
+Then, Sensible uses a "method" to expand out from the anchor and grab the data you want.
 For more information about defining complex anchors, see [Anchor](doc:anchor-object).
 This config uses three types of methods:

   - [How it works: label method](doc:quickstart#section-how-it-works-label-method)
   - [How it works: row method](doc:quickstart#section-how-it-works-row-method)